 |Expected Start/Finish:||Mid 2010 - Mid 2014

-This project is part of the $160 million Improve Flood Immunity, Road Safety and Productivity on Northern Territory highways project funded by the Australian Government.
-This project will address fatigue management issues on the National Network through:
+This project was part of the $160 million Improve Flood Immunity, Road Safety and Productivity on Northern Territory highways project funded by the Australian Government.
+This project addressed fatigue management issues on the National Network through:

-The measures in this package of works are designed to offset the impacts of the growth of heavy vehicles and tourism traffic in the Northern Territory.
-It is expected that the project will improve the level of service on the Network by alleviating congestion at rest areas and reducing the incidence and severity of road accidents.
+The measures in this package of works were designed to offset the impacts of the growth of heavy vehicles and tourism traffic in the Northern Territory.
+The project improved the level of service on the Network by alleviating congestion at rest areas and reducing the incidence and severity of road accidents.

-This project will also implement access management measures which are expected to create a safer road environment.
+This project also implemented access management measures to create a safer road environment.

-The Australian Government provided $27.37 million to this project.
+The Australian Government provided over $27.5 million to this project.

 Disclaimer: The material contained in this site is made available